Kemyke/AOC2024/README.md

 Day 10: similar puzzle was last year maybe.
 Code was simple and need only a minute to change for part 2.

 Day 11: debugging for minutes while part2 is low, I used the example input. :( So I had to bring the kids to school and find this "bug" afterwards.

+Day 12: not hard but needs a lot of coding for me (also school commute between part1 and part2)